mlswg/mls-implementations/test-vectors.md

 * For each of `proposal`, `commit` and `application`:
-  * Verify that the `pub` message verifies with the provided `membership_key` and `signature_pub`, and produces the raw proposal / commit / application data.
+  * Verify that the `pub` message verifies with the provided `membership_key` and `signature_pub`, and produces the raw proposal / commit / application data
   * Verify that protecting the raw value with the provided `membership_key` and `signature_priv` produces a PublicMessage that verifies with `membership_key` and `signature_pub`
+    * When protecting the Commit message, add the supplied confirmation tag
+    * For the application message, instead verify that protecting as a PublicMessage fails
   * Verify that the `priv` message successfully unprotects using the secret tree constructed above and `signature_pub`
-  * Verify that protecting the raw value with the secret tree and `signature_priv` produces a PrivateMessage that verifies with the secret tree and `signature_pub`
+  * Verify that protecting the raw value with the secret tree, `sender_data_secret`, and `signature_priv` produces a PrivateMessage that unprotects with the secret tree, `sender_data_secret`, and `signature_pub`
+    * When protecting the Commit message, add the supplied confirmation tag

 ## Key Schedule